-No. Carnegie Mellon does not require students to submit the Optional Essay as part of the new SAT Test.
+No. Carnegie Mellon does not require students to submit the Optional Essay as part of the SAT Test.

-Applicants are required to submit all official results of either the SAT Reasoning Test or the new SAT Test.
+Applicants are required to submit all official results of either the old SAT Reasoning Test or the SAT Test.
 While we're interested in the general pattern of your scores, we give most weight to the highest score you've received on any of the exams.
 We aren't looking to disadvantage test takers in this process and will use whatever score result gives you the greatest benefit in the admission process.

-The College Board has also produced a SAT Score Converter that test takers can use to compare results from the old SAT Reasoning Test and the new SAT Test.
+The College Board has also produced a SAT Score Converter that test takers can use to compare results from the old SAT Reasoning Test and the SAT Test.